 11. Please describe your call out system?
-BC Log Spull Recovery has a presen on 24 hour stand by to dispatch require resources in case in a log spull.
-BC Log Spull Recovery has a present on 24 hour stand by to dispatch require resources in case in a log spull.
-12. What is the average turn out of personnel to a call?
-Depending on size of log a pull - anywhere from 1 to 15 contractors 13.
-What is the minimum amount of personnel that you require in order to respond? į t 14.
+BC Log Spull Recevery has a present on 24 hour stand by to dispatch require resources in case in a log spull.
+Charles (Supers 12.
+What is the average tiers out of personnel to a call?
+Depending on Size of log 3 pill - anywhere from 1 to 15 contractors 13.
+What is the minimum amount of personnel that you require in order to respond? t 14.
 Do you anticipate any changes to the above information about your agency in the next 5 years?
 10 years?
-15. What is your budget for Water Rescue related emergencies? & .
+No 15.
+What is your budget for Water Rescue related emergencies?
 16. How are you funded?
-In Log Spills the country of the logs is ultimately responsible for log spill recovery costs.
+In Log Spills the owner of the logs is ultimately responsible for log spill recovery costs.
 17. Do you know of any other agency that should be added to our distribution list?
-Association Bl Log Spill Recovery Co-operation Associations TITLE Doug Coopers General Manager NAME:
+Association bl Log Spill Recovery Co-operation Associations TITLE Doug Coopers General Manager NAME: